GuriZenit/profile-web-page/README.md

 ## About

-> I'm currently learning Javascript, Python, and focusing on Beck-end!
+> I'm good at Nodejs/Javascript, and now I'm currently learning frontend HTML/css.
+I like Python but it's not my goal, maybe one day if I dive into the AI ​​world.

 ## Social